brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 [ec2-user]$
 {% endhighlight %}

-Congrats, you now have a fully working Linux server running in the AWS cloud.
+You are now in control of a fully working Linux server running in the AWS cloud.
 Let's install Docker on it.

-### Installing Docker

 {% highlight text %}
 [ec2-user]$ sudo yum update -y